What You Need to Know About Air Infiltration

 In climates where temperatures dip in the winter, air infiltration can be a major cause of heat loss and a contributor to high energy bills.
 Complaints of drafty windows can diminish your customer’s overall satisfaction with their new home or remodel project.
 As a professional, you may be familiar with glass options to increase energy efficiency, but do you know that the type of window and the way it’s made might be an even bigger contributor?
 Different types of windows, even windows made by the same manufacturer, offer differing results when it comes to preventing air infiltration.

-It’s not just about the glass
+Air Infiltration isn't just about the glass

 Glass coatings on modern windows do a tremendous job at managing heat loss and heat gain.
 Jeff Siverhus, Product Manager at Marvin, states, “Depending on the type of window, the center of the pane of glass can be the most energy efficient area on the entire window assembly.”
 While U-Factor and Solar Heat Gain Coefficient ratings are important, neither have any impact on how well a window will prevent air movement.
 When it comes to air infiltration, the real difference between one window and another isn’t the glass, but rather the window components and how well the window is assembled.

-Which types of windows perform best?
+Which types of windows perform best against air infiltration?

 Fixed windows have no moving parts and are the tightest, most energy efficient windows available.
 When an operable window is needed for ventilation, you might be wondering how three of the most popular operable windows perform when it comes to energy efficiency.